gnarlyquack/dr-strangetest-documentation/content/test-fixtures.md

 subordinate setup function, test function or test class.

-State is also passed to teardown functions, but these functions never return any, they only clean up the state given to them.
-Teardown functions receive either the state returned by their corresponding setup function, if there is one, or the state that would have been passed to the corresponding setup function.
+State is also passed to teardown functions, but these functions never return state, they only clean up what is given to them.
+Teardown functions receive either the state returned by their corresponding setup function, if there is one, or the state returned by the next superior setup function.

 Inside of a object, things work a little differently.
 Since an object's methods all have access to their object's shared state, fixture methods can directly